SinomeM/NSHG_CNVs_workshop_2024/README.md

 If you plan on running the code yourself before or after the workshop, please note that these instructions requires a Linux system, or some small modification to paths etc.

-**NB**: This lesson assumes basic knowledge of the Linux command line, GNU coreutils, and R.
+**NB**: This lesson assumes basic knowledge of the Linux command line, GNU coreutils, conda, and R.

 # How to run